Xederox/Tic_Tac_Toe_Strategy_Analizer/README.md

 # Tic Tac Toe - Strategy Analizer

-Goal of the project is to learn optimal strategy for the game of Tic Tac Toe and its advanced version Ultimate Tic Tak Toe.
+Goal of the project is to learn optimal strategy for the game of Tic Tac Toe and its advanced version Ultimate Tic Tac Toe.
 While playing, a list of moves (sorted from best to worst) will be shown along with some values describing them.

 <h1>Stages</h1>